-- 1. Ask your teacher what you will be recording during this project.
+Ask your teacher what you will be recording during this project.
 If your teacher does not have a required text, try recording a short poem, speech, or perhaps a conversation between you and another student.
-The objective of this project is to create a clean, vocal recording. - 2.
-Open Mixcraft and select the Recording Yourself or Your Band template.
+The objective of this project is to create a clean, vocal recording.